Being a Disney addict, I have a few Disneyland tips I'd like to share. (Okay, a lot. Lots of reading coming up for you.)

 If you are going to California Adventure, make sure you watch World of Color!
-It is ABSOLUTELY FANTASTIC.
-And they change it up and add new scenes a lot.
-Right now it is the Disneyland/Walt themed Celebration.
+It is also fantastic.
 You need a fastpass for this show, as well.
 Lots of pyrotechnics, music, water, and groovy special effects.

 Another fun must-see at California Adventure is the Animation building on Hollywood Blvd.
 You can learn how to draw Disney characters or visit places like Belle's library and Ursula's grotto.
+This is also where you can meet Anna and Elsa.
 It's a nice place to cool off, too.
 Turtle Talk With Crush is my favorite, though.
 You get to talk with Crush from Finding Nemo!
 Yes, the REAL Crush!
 (Not even joking.)
-When my hubby and I went for our honeymoon (wearing our "just married" pins and Mickey ears,) Crush gave us special attention and asked us why we had "four ears".
-When we told him we were on our honeymoon, everyone cheered and Crush did some backflips.
-He told us he had like 70 children and asked us how many we would have.
-(Along with many other cute questions.)
-Such magic!

 From our experience, The Little Mermaid ride in California Adventure usually has a short line, if you ever just need to relax and cool off.
 Plus, who doesn't love a good jam-session under the sea?